ashishsubedi/neural_style_transfer_app/README.md

 - Flask : Web framework
 - Celery: Distributed Task Queue
 - Redis : As a task broker and result backend for the tasks
-- Tensorflow: For neural style transfer
+- Tensorflow: For neural style transfer task

+#### Model link will be updated later.